soichih/sca-service-matlab1/README.md

         end
         fclose(fileID);

-In the above script, the optimizatoin is repeated for five times with a random intial condition.
+In the above script, the optimizatoin is repeated for five times with random intial conditions.

 ## MATLAB runtime execution